007/CarND/project4/writeup_template.md

 I stopped experimenting with thresholding algorithms when I got something that was good enough, that would probably be an excellent place to look for further improvements.
 I would also profile the entire pipeline, it was only getting 10-20FPS even on a multi-core multi-gigahertz system.
 For simple experiments that's not a problem, but for real-time driving control that could potentially be disasterous.
 From a quick analysis it seems like the camera distortion correction is the biggest bottleneck, so downsampling or other data reduction techniques may be the only way to improve that performance.
 Since such an action could drastically affect the quality of lane detection, it makes sense to profile all of the functions in the pipeline more thoroughly before changing something so integral to the process.

-The only thing that surprised me in completing this project was that I didn't need to implement the memory functions suggested in the course notes.
-I was able to get stable lane lines with no temporal averaging, and the lane detection windowing function was fast enough that I didn't have to optimize re-using the previous detection.
+~~The only thing that surprised me in completing this project was that I didn't need to implement the memory functions suggested in the course notes.
+I was able to get stable lane lines with no temporal averaging, and the lane detection windowing function was fast enough that I didn't have to optimize re-using the previous detection.~~ To meet the review criteria, I ended up having to implement the sliding window optimization.
+I am still surprised at how stable the performance is outside of that, in that I had to make only very small changes to my structure and parameters to go from straight lanes to sharp left or right curves.